fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 ### Non-functional system requirements

-- login logout, short timeout
-- restrict the number of displayed records to a maximum.
-- verschlüsselungsprotokoll angeben
-- An encrypted authentication is needed to enter the application.
-- The data of all patients are stored in a central database.
-- The database contains data of all patients and institutions who are using the application.
-- A special tool is required to continuous update the database with changed patient and institution data (not in scope of this project).
-This will be done by the administration staff of an institution.
-- Medical catalogs (diagnosis, treatment, drugs) are integrated into the database and can be used in the application.
-- Data protection act must be considered when the patient data will be stored in a central database.
-- TODO: interfaces to other systems

 - The application can be used on tablet during a consultation or a meeting (main use).
 - The application can be used on desktop when a theparist is doing office work.
 - The language of the application is german.
 It should be possible to integrate a french language version at a later point (clinics in the romandie).
 - A theparist can only change data from own patients.
 - Only a psychiatrist can do change in medication, a  psychologist has a read only access to the medication management functionality.
 - No possibility to change an automatic created event.
-- Login to the application with encrypted username and password.
+- An encrypted authentication is needed to enter the application (username and password).
+- The data of all patients are stored in a central database.
-- The data protection act must be considered.
+- The data protection act must be considered: A https connection is used for all transactions between client and server.
+- Medical catalogs (diagnosis, treatment, medication) are integrated into the database and can be used in the application.
+- Restrict the number of displayed records to a maximum (improves performance).
+- A special tool is required to continuous update the database with changed patient and clinic data (not in scope of this project).
+This will be done by the administration staff of a clinic.
+- There must be interfaces to PMS applications from other medical users (nurses, administration staff).

 ### Domain requirements

-- Dosierung, Mengen, Einheiten der Medikamente
-- drugs catalog
+- More information about the used medication parameters is needed: duration, frequency, point in time (morning, noon, evening, night), dose and dose unit by point in time.
-- ICD-10
+- More information about the current used ICD-10 catalog is needed.
+- More information about the current used medication catalog is needed.